ChHarding/TouchTerrain_for_CAGEO/docs/readme.txt

 TouchTerrain - 3D-printing of Digital Elevation Data
 =====================================================

 Version 0.12 (Dec.
-12, 2016)
+13, 2016)
-- added auto calc of tile height (using meter based aspect ration)
+- added auto calc of tile height (using meter based aspect ratio)
-- added better shwoing of raster rescaling
+- added better showing of raster rescaling
 - added drawing of tile boundaries
 - changed web layout a bit
+- added Help (Google doc)
-- hillshade gamma values can now be changed (will reload as gamma is set on server side)
+- hillshade gamma values can now be changed (will reload page as gamma is set on server side)
-- added SRTM 30 m ("worldwide" but not very far north) and clarified that GMTED is 90 m (but worldwid-er_
+- added SRTM 30 m ("worldwide" but not very far north) and clarified that GMTED is 90 m (but worldwid-er)

 Version 0.11 (Nov.
 8, 2016)
 - Levi added Apache server support